aaronhktan/jyut-dict/src/jyut-dict/resources/images/README.md

 For Feather icons:
-- Export at width of 96px.
+- Export using Inkscape "drawing" at width of 96px.
 - Center on canvas 150px by 150px.

+For entry action widget buttons:
+- In GIMP, use Colors > Hue-Chroma > Lightness +47 for standard, +68 for inverted icon.